10 best Touring Bicycle Saddles

 As you can notice, in this case, we can differentiate three positions, from the most aerodynamic to the most comfortable, and the more you keep an upright position the more the saddle will have to be wide.
 In order to understand your position on the bike, you can take a side picture of yourself sitting on your bike, while in order to measure your width you can ask your bicycle retailer, who should a have a specific instrument, or use an easy (but maybe approximative) domestic method.
 Place some wet blotting paper on a stiff seat (a wall or a flat chair) and put a piece of paper (A4) on it, then undress and sit on the paper, legs slightly up like in the above picture, pressing vigorously, in order to create a cast with your ischium.
 Now with a pen draw the two dots on the cast and measure the distance between them: the value obtained will indicate the pelvis width.

 Height and position of the saddle

 Stiffness of the bike seat

-Best touring bike saddles
+Best touring bicycle saddles